wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 * <strong>Root Mean Squared Error (RMSE)</strong> is used by Kaggle to assess submissions for its competition.
 The square root of the mean squared difference between predicted and true values.
 The result is a metric based on the same unit as the label (dollars).
 A larger difference When compared to the MAE (above) indicates greater variance in the individual errors (for example, with some errors being very small, while others are large).

+To compare models where labels are in different units:

+* <strong>Relative Absolute Error (RAE)</strong>: A relative metric between 0 and 1 based on the absolute differences between predicted and true values.
+The closer to 0 this metric is, the better the model is performing.

 * <strong>Relative Squared Error (RSE)</strong>: A relative metric between 0 and 1 based on the square of the differences between predicted and true values.
 The closer to 0 this metric is, the better the model is performing.
-Because this metric is relative, it can be used to compare models where the labels are in different units.

-* <strong>Relative Absolute Error (RAE)</strong>: A relative metric between 0 and 1 based on the absolute differences between predicted and true values.
-The closer to 0 this metric is, the better the model is performing.
-Like RSE, this metric can be used to compare models where the labels are in different units.

 ### Metrics for clustering model performance